quii/learn-go-with-tests/hello-world.md

 After refactoring, re-run your tests to make sure you haven't broken anything.

-Constants should improve performance of your application as it saves you creating the `"Hello, "` string instance every time `Hello` is called.

-To be clear, the performance boost is incredibly negligible for this example!
-But it's worth thinking about creating constants to capture the meaning of values and sometimes to aid performance.
+It's worth thinking about creating constants to capture the meaning of values and sometimes to aid performance.

 ## Hello, world... again